-If you’re looking for a slightly higher APY, the CIT Savings Builder currently offers 1.80% APY.
+If you’re looking for a slightly higher APY, the CIT Savings Builder currently offers up to 1.00% APY.
 But you’ll need to have a balance of $25,000 OR deposit at least $100 each month – which is a great incentive to start saving.

 Set up life insurance and a will